 Troubleshooting: Fixing Issues with Hash Brown Potato Soup

 Sometimes, things don’t go as planned in the kitchen, but that’s okay.
-Hash brown potato soup is very forgiving, and most mistakes can be easily fixed.
+Hash brown potato soup is quite versatile, and most errors can be easily corrected.
 Here’s how to troubleshoot common problems:

 How to Thicken or Thin Your Soup